neelsmith/GreekSyntax.jl/docs/src/structures.md

 # Working with sentences, verbal expressions and tokens

 The `GreekSyntax` package includes many functions documented in the API page on this site.
-This page highlights a few functions relating annotations to each other in the hierarchy of sentences, verbal expressions, and tokens
+This page highlights a few functions relating annotations in the hierarchy of sentences, verbal expressions, and tokens, to each other.

 ## Sentence